Toruitas/thinkingcap/README.md

     Note: The axis is buggy on the second row at the moment.
 Will fix that in config file later.
 3. Once MuseLab is running, pair it with muse-io on Ubuntu: `muse-io --osc osc.udp://127.0.0.1:5000 --device 00:06:66:67:0B:0C`
 3a.
 Add --preset 14 if using the preset 14 configuration file (or any other.)
+4. Make sure bluetooth is running for the Ard: ps aux | grep bluetoothd

 ## Components used: